Recruiting 101: Soft Skills.

 Willing to take ownership right from the start

-Why Do Soft Skills matter in a work environment?
+Why do soft skills matter in a work environment?

 Soft skills make the difference between candidates with comparable technical skills.
 The increased complexity of modern work environments makes soft skills crucial to achieving success.
-We like the quote “Hire for attitude, train for skill” - as recruiters, we have seen many people grow and develop in their careers, and this progress is often due in part to their soft skill set, rather than for their hard skills alone.
+We like the quote “Hire for attitude, train for skill” - as recruiters, we have seen many people grow and develop in their careers, and this progress is often due in part to their soft skill set, rather than hard skills alone.

-How can someone improve their Soft Skills?
+How can someone improve their soft skills?

 Working in an environment where open communication and feedback is a part of the culture will support self-development a lot.
 If this is not standard procedure at your particular company but you would like to improve your soft skills, try requesting regular feedback from your manager or co-workers to identify where you could improve, and work from this feedback.
 Being self-aware and recognizing your strengths and improvement points will also help you to develop personally.

-How could someone demonstrate their Soft Skills on a CV, Cover Letter or during an interview?
+How could someone demonstrate their soft skills on a CV, cover letter or during an interview?